 Rosemead, CA 91770

-- ALL APPLICATION MATERIALS MUST BE SUBMITTED TOGETHER IN ONE LARGE SEALED ENVELOPE.
+- ALL APPLICATION MATERIALS, INCLUDING THE RECOMMENDATION FORM FROM DEPARTMENT CHAIR, MUST BE SUBMITTED TOGETHER IN ONE LARGE SEALED ENVELOPE.
 ANY MATERIALS MISSING CAN NOT BE SUBMITTED SEPARATELY.

 - STUDENTS ARE RESPONSIBLE TO ENSURE THAT ALL DOCUMENTS ARE SUBMITTED ON TIME.